williamdemeo/Math160-Fall2015/README.md

 **Late homework will not be accepted or graded.**

-There will be roughly 15 online homework assignments during the semester.
-The lowest homework score will not count toward your final course grade.
+The lowest homework score will be dropped not counted toward the final course grade.

 Handwritten Homework